ddg111088/Phonepe_NewProject/README.md

 You can use the subprocess.run command to clone the Phonepe Pulse Github repository.
 For example, you can run the following command in your terminal: subprocess.run(["git", "clone", "https://github.com/PhonePe/pulse.git"])

+# Step 2: Data cleaning and pre-processing

+Once you have cloned the repository, you can use Python and its libraries like Pandas to clean and pre-process the data.
+Transforming the data into a suitable format for analysis and visualization.

+# Step 3: Insert data into a MySQL database

+Next, you can use the mysql-connector-python library to connect to a MySQL database and insert the transformed data using SQL commands.
+You can create a new database, create a table, and insert the data into the table using the Python script

+# Step 4: Create a live geo-visualization dashboard

+You can use the Streamlit and Plotly libraries in Python to create an interactive and visually appealing dashboard.
+You can use Plotly's built-in geo map functions to display the data on a map and Streamlit can be used to create a user-friendly interface with multiple dropdown options for users to select different facts and figures to display.

+# Step 5: Fetch data from the MySQL database

+You can use the mysql-connector-python library to connect to the MySQL database and fetch the data into a Pandas dataframe.
+You can use the data in the dataframe to update the dashboard dynamically.

+# Step 6: Deployment

+Once you have created the dashboard, you can test it thoroughly and deploy it, making it accessible to users.

+# Learning outcomes

+By completing this project, you will gain hands-on experience with data extraction, processing, and visualization, as well as experience working with databases, dashboards, and web development.
+You will also learn how to develop a comprehensive and user-friendly solution, from data extraction to dashboard deployment.
+You will also learn how to test and deploy the solution to ensure it is secure, efficient, and user-friendly.